Canon 1D Mark IV vs 550D

 Body comparison: Canon 1D Mark IV vs 550D

 The physical size and weight of the Canon 1D Mark IV and the Canon 550D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 550D is considerably smaller (48 percent) than the Canon 1D Mark IV.
 Moreover, the 550D is substantially lighter (57 percent) than the 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the 550D does not feature any corresponding weather-sealing.